#FFFFFF on

 For modal footers, mobile CTAs, narrow form columns.

 <button>; keyboard activation via Enter and Space comes free.focus-visible outline (2px, 2px offset, neutral-900) — appears on keyboard focus, not mouse click.loading=true sets aria-busy="true", swaps the leading icon for a spinner that honors prefers-reduced-motion, and disables interaction.disabled drops opacity and disables interaction; the label remains in the accessibility tree.min-h-11 min-w-11 on every size.<span className="sr-only">.border-neutral-400 (≈ 2.45:1) — the same documented WCAG 1.4.11 deviation noted on FormField.
 Revisit when the design system review picks up.Inline label for status, category, or count.
-One subtle pill style — color is always a redundant signal alongside the label, so the badge stays usable for color-blind readers and in forced-colors mode.
-Use a leading dot for at-a-glance scanning in lists.
+Every tone now takes its own tinted fill (Global Design Convergence ruling D2, Krystle 2026-08-20 — activated 2026-08-21 once the tone-mapping audit the ruling made a precondition was complete).
+Colour is always a redundant signal: the text label carries the meaning in every tone, which is what keeps the badge usable for colour-blind readers, in monochrome print, and in forced-colors mode.
+The design (Global Component library.pdf, p1) organizes Badge into five tiers, shown below in the design's own order and using its own captions.

 Composes inside DetailHeader status slot, table cells, list items.
 Padding stays tight so dense rows don't expand.